Python-Users-Group-AE/START/instructions/virtual_environments.md

 ## Why

-- Futureproofing.
-For ex. if you use `pandas` and the library removes or renames a function a year from now, it can break all your existing projects or scripts.
+- **Futureproofing:** For ex. if you use `pandas` and the library removes or renames a function a year from now, it can break all your existing projects or scripts.
 By creating venv for each project, it prevents the version of libraries from being overridden.
-- Disk Space.
-If you install all python packages directly to home directory, then over time, they will just accumulate and constantly take up more space in your hard disk. `venv` on the otherhand can easily be wiped when and as needed.
+- **Disk Space:** If you install all python packages directly to home directory, then over time, they will just accumulate and constantly take up more space in your hard disk. `venv` on the otherhand can easily be wiped when and as needed.
-- Managing multiple projects.
-Say you have 2 projects (P1 and P2).
+- **Managing multiple projects:** Say you have 2 projects (P1 and P2).
 P1 was written with `pandas` version `1.1.5` but P2 requires `pandas` version `2.0.1` because you want to use a new function that was added to the latest version.
 Normally installing one will wipe the other, but venv lets you keep and use them both.

 ## When

-You should use virtual environment, if you are installing external package.
+If you are installing external package, You should use virtual environment.

 ## How